 Understanding Part-Time 4WD Systems

-Understanding Full-Time & Part-time 4WD Systems
+Understanding Full-Time 4WD Systems

 Off-Road conditions

 In off-road conditions, 4H is ideal since the differences in rotational speeds between the front and rear driveshafts can be absorbed through slippery conditions and tire slippage caused by uneven surfaces.
-So in order for it to function properly, there needs to be a small level of slippage.
+So for it to function properly, there needs to be a small level of slippage.

 On firm, dry road surfaces, only 2WD or 2H should be engaged with a part-time 4WD, or in the case of a permanent 4WD, the center diff lock should be disengaged and unlocked.
 This will prevent tire damage, excessive fuel consumption, and expensive damage to drive-line components.